 Web Hosting

-Next, you need to shelter your files in that “room” called web hosting.
+Next, you must shelter your files in that “room” called web hosting.
 That means you need a web hosting service.
-Luckily, most website builders come packaged with one or more web hosting plans, so you can select the one that suits your needs the most.
+Luckily, most website builders come packaged with one or more web hosting plans, so you can select the one that suits your needs best.

 2. Templates

-Templates are ready-made designs for how the visual structure of a website will look like.
+Templates are ready-made designs for how a website’s visual structure will look.
 Think of them as the fast-food solution for the designer’s job.
-Each website builder has a collection of different designs and shapes ready to be used.
+Each website builder has a collection of designs and shapes ready to be used.
 Moreover, these templates are anything but rigid; you can always change your mind about the template you choose.
-This can be done at any time, even after you have launched the website and filled it with content.
+This can be done anytime, even after you have launched the website and filled it with content.
 The content you added will be reshaped to fit the new design.

 If your company has a logo and a specific colour palette, you can easily merge them with the templates.
 That way, you would not have to sacrifice your brand’s identity.
 What if none of the designs are worthy of your admiration?
 That is no problem.
-You can create your own custom-made template style; however, that will require some HTML and CSS skills.
+You can create your custom-made template style, which will require some HTML and CSS skills.

 Tip: Use the design template that matches the nature of your website.
-For example, if your website will have exceptional visuals, make sure you pick the design which highlights them the most.
+For example, if your website has exceptional visuals, select the design that highlights them the most.

 3. Elements

 We never agree on what separates a good website from a bad one.
-However, we base our feelings on similar elements that are significant in the experience each visitor has and the feelings he/she is left with.
+However, we base our feelings on similar elements that are significant in each visitor’s experience and the feelings he/she is left with.

 Pages and Sections

-Websites differ in the size and number of their pages and sections, yet even the smallest website needs some standard pages.
+Websites differ in the size and number of pages and sections, yet even the most miniature website needs some standard pages.
 Standard pages are those found on almost every website: home page, about us, contact information, and services.
-Some businesses include extras, including a portfolio, careers, products, case studies, and FAQs.
-Using a website builder, you can easily add as many pages and sections as you want.
+Some businesses include extras like portfolios, careers, products, case studies, and FAQs.
+You can easily add as many pages and sections as you want using a website builder.

 Favicon

 Excuse me?
-Hint: Look at the ProfileTree logo at the corner of this opened tab.
+Hint: Look at the ProfileTree logo at this open tab’s corner.
 A Favicon is a picture that shows at the corner of a visitor’s tab once he/she opens your website.
 This makes a visitor distinguish your page if they have many tabs opened on their browser.
 It also makes a unique bookmark on the list of saved websites.
-A website builder does not even miss those small details to build a website that stands out.
+A website builder does not even miss those small details to build an outstanding website.

 Tip: Most businesses select their logo or something strongly associated with their brand.